0x5ec1ab/rowhammer_armv8/README.md

 # How to run our experiments
 ### Get mapping from physical address to DRAM

+We implemented this in a kernel module.

+To perform double-sided hammering, we are interested in the second lowest row bit.

+We found the second lowest row bit is bit 20 of the physical address on AML-S905X-CC.

 ```
 cd 1_phy2dram_mapping
 make
 make test
 ```

-We implemented this in a kernel module.

 ### Install pagemap lib

-This library can be used to read pagemap file and find candidate aggressor pairs
+This library can be used to read "/proc/<pid>/pagemap" file and find candidate aggressor pairs

 ```
 cd 2_find_aggressors